kool-dev/kool/README.md

 Kool is powered by [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/), you need to have it installed on your machine.

+The run the follow script to install `kool` bin in your machine.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/kool-dev/kool/master/install.sh | bash
 ```